 Once home to the Prophet Abraham, the ancient site of Harran is mentioned in the book of Genesis.
-Home of the first Islamic university in Anatolia, Harran also boasts the remains of an 8th century mosque, a citadel and some 300 year old beehive mud homes which enjoy a constant temperature throughout the year, winter or summer.
+Home of the first Islamic university in Anatolia, Harran also boasts the remains of an 8th century mosque, a citadel and some 300 year old beehive mud homes which enjoy a constant temperature throughout the year.

 About an hour from Van is the magnificent Hoşap Castle.
 Perched on a rocky hilltop slightly above the town, the castle offers breath-taking views of the surrounding areas.
 Its entrance is dramatically framed by the hillside, appearing to lead into another world, and there are intricate lion carvings set into the stone.

 The short boat ride across Lake Van to Akdamar Island has views of the snowy peaks, azure water and the crown jewel Akdamar Kilisesi (an Armenian church).
 This exquisite church boasts an exterior of relief carvings showing biblical scenes, and inside are some stunning, though faded, frescoes.